 A growing number of consumers are reportedly using CBD for pain relief instead of prescription drugs.
-It may even potentially displace medication that enjoys the backing of big pharma Tylenol and Advil.
+As we mentioned in How to Grow and Cultivate Your Own Hemp Plant for Smokable CBD, it may even potentially displace medication that enjoys the backing of big pharma Tylenol and Advil.
 This is despite the obstructions it is currently facing like high costs, legal status, and association with marijuana.
 People already know that CBD doesn’t have the potential for abuse, overdose and negative side effects compared to other pain medication.
 With such a huge population in the U.S. using over-the-counter pain relief drugs, using CBD for pain relief could be a game-changer.

 Replacing Opioids with CBD as a Pain Reliever

 The opioid crisis in American is a serious problem that is causing the deaths of thousands of Americans every year.6 Hundreds of thousands of prescriptions are issued yearly and because so many people are deliberately being prescribed addictive substances, it’s no surprise that a large percentage inevitably gets addicted.
 CBD can address this problem once it gets a much-needed endorsement from the FDA.

 CBD may actually present a safer alternative to a number of popular pain and inflammation drugs even though it is somewhat expensive.
 However, more studies on it are needed not just to confirm long-term safety but also to discover other potential applications.

 Although I generally agree with the concept of “don’t ice, walk it off“, if you can include some treatments that don’t dampen but acute inflammation you may need for recovery but help alleviate the chronic inflammation that may be causing more long term issues, this could be a plus.
 There is some potential that CBD can help with this.